dimagi/commcare-sync/README.md

 - **Export Monitoring:** Track and manage data export activities through CommCare Data Pipeline’s built-in log feature.

+See [the documentation](docs/index.md) for details on configuring CommCare Data Pipeline, how to install and contribute.

 **This documentation shows you how to set up a self-hosted version of CommCare Data Pipeline using the source code.**  For help installing and managing production environments, you can follow the